 |Position||42° 45'N, 13° 31'W - Grid CG 1218|

 |Route||Liverpool (6 Mar) - Belfast Lough - Walvis Bay - Saldanha Bay - Port Said - Alexandria|

 |Cargo||6457 tons of general cargo and military stores, including ammunition|

 |History||Completed in March 1923 as German Wasgenwald for Hamburg-Amerika Linie (HAPAG), Hamburg.
 On 10 May 1940, seized by the Netherlands at Sabang and renamed Sembilangan. |

 |Notes on event|

 At 05.30 hours on 13 March 1943, U-107 attacked the convoy OS-44 190 miles west of Cape Finisterre and reported hits on three ships.
 In fact, four ships were hit, the Clan Alpine, Marcella, Oporto and Sembilangan.

-The Sembilangan (Master P.M.
-Leguit) in station #92 was hit by one torpedo that ignited the cargo of ammunition and the ship disintegrated.
-The fourth engineer was blown overboard and later picked up by HMS Spiraea (K 08) (Lt A.H.
+The Sembilangan (Master Pieter Maarten Leguit) in station #92 was hit by one torpedo that ignited the cargo of ammunition and the ship disintegrated.
+The fourth engineer was blown overboard, rescued himself on a raft from Oporto and was picked up by HMS Spiraea (K 08) (Lt A.H.
 Pierce, OBE, RNR) as the only survivor.
-The master, 79 crew members and six British gunners were lost.
+The master, 75 crew members and ten British gunners were lost.